tgrecojs/tgrecojs-static/posts/NextJSPart1.md

 <iframe src="https://giphy.com/embed/3ov9jYfehcX86yv4xa" width="480" height="281" frameBorder="0"allowFullScreen></iframe>
 </div>

 At first we see the application being rendered correctly in the browser.
 To demonstrate Next.js’ ability then see an error as a result of me removing the `>` symbol from my JSX.
 No matter how small, these errors can cause serious headaches due to all sorts of nonsense so I thought this provided a good example of Next.js instantly picking up the error and it doesn’t stop pinpoints the file and even the line on which this error is occurring thus making tracking down bugs a breeze.
 Every developer knows the struggle of spending more time than they’d be willing to admit on finding a bug, only to find out that the issue was embarrassingly trivial.
-Next.js eliminates this problem and thus allows developers to work with great efficiency.
+Next.js eliminates this problem and allows developers to work with great efficiency.

 ### Final thoughts
 Hopefully by now you’re beginning to realize how powerful of a framework Zeit has created with Next.js.
 In my next post, i'm going to dive deeper into Next.js and in particular, my experiences working it.
 In the meantime, I highly recommend you checking out yet another home-run that Zeit has released to the people!